-At Beach Access Point E, the asphalt roadbed that once allowed residents from the Santa Barbara Shores neighborhood to drive down to the beach has become a substantial contributor to erosion damage to Beach Access E. The Project proposes to remove approximately 15 cubic yards of the existing aging asphalt along Beach Access Point E, and to reduce the steepness of the grade at this location by creating a curvilinear trail (see discussion associated with Component 7 below).
-Asphalt would either be reused in drainage improvements at this access
+At Beach Access Point E, the asphalt roadbed that once allowed residents from the Santa Barbara Shores neighborhood to drive down to the beach has become a substantial contributor to erosion damage at this access.
+The Project proposes to remove approximately 15 cubic yards of the existing aging asphalt along Beach Access Point E, and to reduce the steepness of the grade at this location by creating a curvilinear trail (see discussion associated with Component 7 below).
+Asphalt would either be reused in drainage improvements at this access point or exported from the site.
+Additionally, in order to address long-term erosion impacts, the proposed Project would establish two bioswales to capture runoff along segments of the trail.
+These bioswales would be stabilized with the old asphalt removed from the roadbed or with imported rock and revegetated with native species.
+Runoff captured in these bioswales would be directed into two drain pipes that would outlet on the beach.
+The downdrains would be approximately 20-30 feet in length and constructed within existing erosional gullies on the bluff face that would be backfilled with native fill material including asphalt, if acceptable, and revegetated with native species.
+Drainage from these downdrains would be conveyed down to an ungrouted outlet on Ellwood Beach.